AriFordsham/GHCWiki/new-axioms/nonlinearity.md

 - After linearizing a left-hand side, the right-hand side of the instance is ill-defined.
 Thus, the current coincidence check (see [here](new-axioms/coincident-overlap) for more information) is no longer possible and will be removed.
 (Don't yell yet.
 Keep reading.)

-- Add type space declarations to the `type instance where` syntax, checking to make sure that branches fit within the declared space.

 - Allow coincident overlap within branched instances.
 This recovers the lost coincident overlap check on unbranched instances.
 See [here](new-axioms/coincident-overlap) for more information.

+- Optional: Add type space declarations to the `type instance where` syntax, checking to make sure that branches fit within the declared space.
+[This page](new-axioms/type-spaces) has the details.

 - Optional: Add new syntax `type family Foo a b where { Foo ... = ... ; Foo ... = ... } ` to declare a type family with one branched instance covering the entire type space.
 This would be a *closed* type family.